khanha2/elsa-coding-challenge-proposal/docs/README.md

 - Evaluating participants' answers.
 - Writing participants' scores to the database.
 - Broadcasting results to the Notificator via Message Queue to notify users of updates.

+The number of Worker service workers can be increased based on the growth in the number of users.

 ##### 1.2.1.4.
 Migrator